 Types Of Relationship Chemistry

-Like relationships come in all shapes and sizes, relationship chemistry, too, comes in all forms.
+Like relationships come in all shapes and sizes, there are also different levels of connection in a relationship.
 If you’re wondering how does chemistry work in a relationship, well, there’s no one way.
-Chemistry isn’t purely romantic or sexual, the humor and platonic love you share with a close friend is also chemistry.
-Here are some types of relationship chemistry:
+Chemistry isn’t purely romantic love or sexual, the humor and platonic love you share with a close friend is also chemistry.
+Romantic chemistry is just one aspect of a broad spectrum.
+For your reference though, here are some types of relationship chemistry:

 1. Physical attraction

-For many of us, this is where relationship chemistry begins.
-That instant sense of being attracted to someone physically, knowing you find them attractive and want to act on it.
-When we talk about losing chemistry in a relationship, we’re often referring to the loss of physical intimacy and/or sexual attraction.
+For most people, this is where it begins – with physical chemistry.
+That instant sense of being attracted to someone physically, knowing you find them attractive and want to act on it but start subtly with sultry prolonged eye contact.
+When we talk about losing chemistry in a relationship, we’re often referring to the loss of physical intimacy and/or lack of sexual chemistry.

 2. Intellectual connection

-A strong mental connection with your significant other is always a plus point.
+Do looks matter in a relationship?
+Yes, but not exclusively.
+A strong intellectual connection in the relationship between two people is always a plus point.
 This is where those great conversations come in, those long, deep late-night debates, the way you’re always the best team at trivia nights, and so on.

 Related Reading: 12 Ways To Build Intellectual Intimacy In A Relationship